Quantum memory assisted observable estimation: Summary

 \section{Summary}

 In summary, we propose a new method (CPS) to estimate the expectation values of multi-qubit observables.
-The method uses the QSP technique to encode information from a multi-qubit processor into a single qubit quantum memory, which allows to overcome the shot noise bottleneck of the conventional QEE.
-Compared to the QEE, the CPS obtains an Heisenberg limited scaling of the estimation variance with the number of Pauli strings in the decomposition of the observable.
-This scaling represents an improvement of $~1/N$ compared to the QEE.
+The method uses the QSP technique to encode information from a multi-qubit processor into a single qubit quantum memory, which allows to overcome the shot noise bottleneck classically summing individually estimated Pauli strings.
+Compared to the QEE, the CPS obtains an Heisenberg limited scaling of the estimation variance with the number of state preparations.
+This scaling represents an improvement of $~1/T$.
+In addition, CPS achieves an improvement scaling as $\sqrt{N}$ compared to estimating each Pauli string with standard QPE followed by classical summation.
 We note that this improvement has been estimated assuming that there is on the order of $N$ non-commuting Pauli strings in the observable decomposition.
-If there are commuting sets of Pauli strings they can in principle be measured in parallel using the QEE while the CPS does not straightforwardly support parallel encoding of commuting Pauli strings.
+If there are commuting sets of Pauli strings they can in principle be measured in parallel using the QEE method while the CPS method does not straightforwardly support parallel encoding of commuting Pauli strings.
 Thus, we imagine that potential trade-offs between commuting sets and non-commuting set of Pauli strings can be made, resulting in optimal strategies consisting of both methods depending on the specific observable.
+CPS can be considered as a new variation of QPE for complex observables where direct encoding of the observable as a unitary is not possible.

 While the CPS is designed for the estimation of a general observable, we believe that it will, in particular, be relevant for algorithms such as the variational quantum eigensolver where the observable is the energy of the system.
 In particular, for estimating molecular energies where the mapping from a fermionic system to a qubit system often introduces highly non-local terms and large Pauli string representations.
 We believe that platforms with native multi-qubit controlled gates such as Rydberg atoms~\cite{PhysRevLett.127.120501,PRXQuantum.1.020302,pelegri2022high} or systems with coupling to a common bus mode such as a cavity~\cite{PhysRevLett.114.110502,doi:10.1126/science.add9771} would be particularly suited due to their potential for implementing the controlled unitaries required for the CPS.